Blue-cheeked bee-eater

 The blue-cheeked bee-eater (Merops persicus) is a species of bee-eater that breeds in Northern Africa and the Middle East from eastern Turkey to Kazakhstan and India.
 It is generally strongly migratory, wintering in tropical Africa, although some populations are resident year-round in the Sahel.
 This species occurs as a rare vagrant north of its breeding range, with most vagrants occurring in Italy and Greece.

 Taxonomy and systematics

 The genus name Merops is Ancient Greek for "bee-eater", and persicus is Latin for "Persian".

-Two subspecies of blue-cheeked bee-eater are recognized:
+Two subspecies of blue-cheeked bee-eater are accepted: